atlassian/gostatsd/README.md

 While not generally tested on Windows, it should work.
 Maximum throughput is likely to be better on a linux system, however.

+The server listens for UDP packets by default.
+Unix Domain Sockets (UDS) can be used specifying a file path instead of `address:port` with the `metrics-addr` configuration option.
+This only works on linux and will ignore `conn-per-reader` configuration option.

 Configuring the server mode
 ---------------------------
 The server can currently run in two modes: `standalone` and `forwarder`.
 It is configured through the top level